-Then one day I opened a community paper and spotted a very short advertisement by the Vancouver Crisis Centre seeking volunteers.
+One day I opened a community paper and spotted a very short advertisement by the Vancouver Crisis Centre seeking volunteers.
 I recalled that I once had read an article about a United Church minister who had answered the distress line for over twenty years, how impressed I felt by his contribution to the well-being of others.
-And so, I thought, I must look into this.
-If you have ever contemplated such an opportunity and hesitated, wondering if you really could make a difference or if you were suited to the role, I strongly encourage you to take a leap and sit down with a crisis line manager to explore the possibility.
-Little did I know how much that decision would open my life to new meaning and purpose.
+So, I thought, I must look into this.

-Sometimes a life stalled is simply waiting for a catalyst to propel it out of its comfortable nest into a hitherto unknown ability to grow.
-Yet we still must choose whether or not to heed the invitation.
+Sometimes a life stalled is simply waiting for a catalyst to propel it out of its comfortable nest into a hitherto unknown direction of growth.
+We must choose whether or not to heed the invitation.
 Shortly after beginning my training at the Crisis Centre, a horrific event had just such an impact upon me.
 On December 6th, 1989 an armed assault occurred against women attending École Polytechnique in Montreal.
 One angry man singled out and killed 14 female engineering students in a tragically misplaced rage against feminism.

 Like a tremendous number of Canadians, I was shocked and moved to tears.
 For a brief time there was a national dialogue about violence against women.
 I remember speaking with a woman at a memorial.
 She expressed her gratitude to me and other men for attending but remained troubled by doubt; as a historian she had studied the progress and challenges facing the advancement of women’s equality.
 At several junctures over the last century beginning with the suffragette movement seeking the right to vote and to improve employment, educational, and medical rights she had observed this type of raised awareness only to see it ebb with time and the inertia of self-interest.
 I committed that day not to let my passion ebb, to continue to speak up, to be a man who addresses other men about violence and actively works to help heal gender-based violence.

-Shortly afterward, I returned to university to undertake a Master of Arts in Counselling Psychology.
-In need of a practicum placement, a friend suggested to me that I speak to the women’s shelter.
+In need of a practicum placement for my graduate program in Counselling Psychology, a friend suggested to me that I speak to the women’s shelter.
 There were children who had witnessed violence and in need of counselling.
 And so I began my new career with this extraordinary meaningful and rewarding opportunity.